HenryNVP/ai-tutor/README.md

 - ✅ Disables personalization (faster startup, simpler code)
 - ✅ Uses static difficulty/style (consistent experience)
 - ✅ Simplified routing (keyword-based only)
+- ✅ **Document caching only** – Documents are parsed and cached but not chunked/embedded (faster for large context models like Gemini)
 - ✅ Focuses on core RAG capabilities

+**Note**: In demo mode, documents are cached for direct access by agents using large context models (e.g., Gemini with 1M+ token context).
+Full chunking and embedding are skipped for faster processing.

 **Alternative**: Use `config/demo.yaml` for minimal configuration:
 ```bash